 Error in ggplot(mtcars, aes(mpg, wt)): could not find function "ggplot"

-This is because the contents of the ggplot2 package have not been loaded into the current R session.
-To make the functions and/or data of a package available to an existing R session, you must load its content using the library() function:
+This is because ggplot2 package have not been loaded into the current R session.
+To make its functions and/or data available in an R session, you must load its content using the library() function:

 library(ggplot2)